-- Brightwood College - North Houston Campus - If North Houston is convenient for you, you should consider Brightwood College.
-The school has a campus in the northern part of the city, and it offers a Nursing Assistant Program, which is also referred to as a State-Tested Nursing Assistant, or STNA, course.
-This program is approved by the Texas Department of Aging and Disability Services.
+- Amarillo College - If Amarillo is convenient for you, you should consider Amarillo College.
+The school offers a Certified Nurse Aide Program which is approved by the Texas Health and Human Services.
 As soon as you graduate from the program, you will be able to sit for the Nursing Assistant Competency Exam.
 By enrolling now, you should be able to start applying for jobs as a CNA in just a few months.

-- Brightwood College - Friendswood Campus - Like many people, you may live out in the suburbs and may prefer not to drive into the city to complete your training.
-If Friendswood, TX, is convenient to you, you should consider attending the Friendswood Campus of Brightwood College.
-This campus offers the same State-Tested Nursing Assistant, or STNA, program.
-It is split into classroom lectures, labs, and clinical training.
-You can expect your clinical training to take place at nearby nursing homes, extended care facilities, hospitals, and other facilities.
+- Vernon College - Like many people, you may live out in the suburbs and may prefer not to drive into the city to complete your program.
+If Wichita Falls, is convenient to you, you should consider attending the Century City Center Campus of Vernon College.
+This campus offers the same Certified Nurse Aide (CNA) program.
+It is split into classroom lectures, labs, and clinical preparation.
+You can expect your clinical preparation to take place at nearby nursing homes, extended care facilities, hospitals, and other facilities.
 Based on reviews, the program is very affordable and doesn't take too long to complete, so it is definitely worth your consideration.

 Don't sit around waiting for a CNA career to fall into your lap.
-The best way to hit the ground running with this exciting career path is by earning your CNA certification.
+Hit the ground running by earning your CNA certification.
 This credential opens all kinds of doors, and it is valid throughout the state of Texas.
-Selecting the right CNA training program is the first step, and it can seem pretty overwhelming.
+Selecting the right CNA program is the first step, and it can seem pretty overwhelming.
 Just remember to take your time and to weigh the pros and cons of various programs that you consider.
 Before too long, you'll be working as a CNA in Houston.